fluxcd/flux2/docs/cmd/flux_bootstrap_gitlab.md

       --network-policy             deny ingress access to the toolkit controllers from other namespaces using network policies (default true)
-      --registry string            container registry where the toolkit images are published (default "ghcr.io/fluxcd") --timeout duration           timeout for this operation (default 5m0s) --verbose                    print generated objects -v, --version string             toolkit version (default "latest") --watch-all-namespaces       watch for custom resources in all namespaces, if set to false it will only watch the namespace where the toolkit is installed (default true)
+      --registry string            container registry where the toolkit images are published (default "ghcr.io/fluxcd") --timeout duration           timeout for this operation (default 5m0s) --token-auth                 when enabled, the personal access token will be used instead of SSH deploy key --verbose                    print generated objects -v, --version string             toolkit version (default "latest") --watch-all-namespaces       watch for custom resources in all namespaces, if set to false it will only watch the namespace where the toolkit is installed (default true)